Highland Main Line: History

 There are two significant summits on the line: Drumochter Summit (also spelled Druimuachdar) (elevation 1484 ft) between Blair Atholl and Dalwhinnie, and Slochd Summit (elevation 1315 ft) between Carrbridge and Inverness.
 Other distinct features on the route include the viaducts at Culloden and Tomatin, the spectacular mountain pass at Drumochter and the severe gradients encountered in both directions, particularly the extended climb from Inverness to the Slochd summit which averages around 1 in 60 the whole way.

 Initially the only double track was between Inverness and Daviot and also Stanley Junction and Perth.
 In the 1890s the single line working was improved with the replacement of telegraphing orders to trains along the line with staff and tablet control instruments.
 This was later upgraded to automatic token-exchange apparatus.
 However, the main improvement came with the doubling of sections of line, designed by the engineer Alexander Newlands, beginning with Blair Atholl to Dalnacardoch (8+1/4 mi) in 1900, extended to Druimuachdar (8+1/2 mi) in 1901 and Dalwhinnie (5+1/2 mi) in 1909.
 In the 1960s, many sections of the line were converted from double track to single track.
 In 1976, 23 mi from Blair Atholl to Dalwhinnie was redoubled.
 In March 2019 Network Rail completed a programme of works to increase capacity on the line and support the introduction of InterCity 125 sets on ScotRail services, with passing loops and platforms extended.

 Stations and services

-As of 2020, there are stations on the line as follows:
+As of May 2026, the stations on the line are as follows: